How to apply?

-A certificate attesting your command of English at level B2 or above.
+A certificate or other form of proof attesting your command of English at level B2 or above.

 Applicants who pass the first round are contacted through a scheduling app (Doodle) to set up a Skype interview with members of the admission committee.
 The Skype interview typically takes about 20 minutes and is intended to clarify whether the applicant fits the program and whether the program is a fit for the applicant.